Saturday, June 30, 2012

 by Dorothy Charles Banks

-Maudy Whitt is as stubborn as hell is rumored to be flaming hot.
+Maudy Whitt is as stubborn as the devil is in hell.
 But I like her.
 She is talkative, adventurous and a loner.
 She carries a “cutting knife” tucked away in her small bosom.
 I wouldn’t be surprised if she had a gun hidden on her somewhere.
 Laughing, more to herself than with me, Maudy said she only "packs a sharp knife.
 Used to pack a razor."

 “My poppa taught all his children how to use a knife.
 My oldest brother can turn a man to a sifter before he knowed he been cut.
 I seen him do it.
 We don’t bother nobody, but we ain’t gonna let nobody bother us neither.”